unyt-org/uix/docs/manual/05 Entrypoints and Routing.md

 Route Maps also accept special symbols, called *filters* as keys.
 They can be used to follow a specific route only if a certain condition is met.

-One important use cases for filters are the `RequestMethod` filters that can be used to route depending on the HTTP request method:
+An important use case for filters is the `RequestMethod` filter, which can be used to route depending on the HTTP request method:

 ```tsx
 import { RequestMethod } from "uix/routing/request-methods.ts"